Complex Ops

 ) -> Tensor

-Compute the negative log likelihood loss between log-probabilities and target labels.
+Computes the negative log likelihood loss between log-probabilities and target labels.

 Note

-is the Y labels or class probabilities.
+self is log-probabilities and Y is the Y labels or class probabilities.

 See: https://pytorch.org/docs/stable/generated/torch.nn.functional.nll_loss.html